 Amazon Prime Video is included with Prime membership, though you can also purchase a stand-alone subscription for $8.99 per month.
 It provides access to movies and TV shows — including Prime Originals — at no additional cost.

-Plus, now Prime Video includes access to live events.
-You can even subscribe to MLB.TV just in time for baseball season.
+Plus, now Prime Video includes access to live events, including sports.

 Amazon Prime Movies

 Amazon Prime Video offers up a wide variety of movies for your viewing pleasure.

 It has plenty of older movies, like 1985's Clue, but more recent picks are available, too, like 2019's Knives Out.
 Also look for film noir flicks, BBC movies, and more.

 There are plenty of Prime Original series to binge, but you'll find seasons of beloved favorites, as well.
 House, M.D., Bones, 30 Rock, and Downton Abbey were all part of the Prime Video lineup at press time.